 Enterprise systems are handled by users with different functions, expertise levels, and positions of authority.
 Each individual user has his own functionality embedded into the system which connects him with other users in the workflow.
 Within the system, every job function may have its own interfaces, utilities, and functions.
 Most workflows may process varied sequences of actions carried by different sets of users.

 It is the researcher’s responsibility to cover all protocols connecting the users of the workflow.
 Also, asking pressing questions that reveal the connecting actions between teams is essential to understand the details of internal communication and mutual dependencies.

-Gain a basic understanding of the domain
+Gain a basic understanding of the domain with UX Research

 Enterprise applications comprise an intricate weave of complex interfaces and interactions that help drive the business forward on a day-to-day basis.
-Thus, a deep understanding about the workflows is an absolute requirement for any research team.
+Thus, a deep understanding of the workflows is an absolute requirement for any research team.
 This process involves ensuring that the needs of each user role match up well with each task along the workflow.

 It goes without saying that working on enterprise projects calls for obtaining a thorough insight of the domain within which the application is being used.
 An advantage here is that researchers can seek out the users, who are the real experts in terms of using the application as well as possess domain-related inside information.
 The onus lies on the researcher to create a well-functioning working relationship with the users in order to solicit the right information, interpret it, and thoughtfully connect the dots.